oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 If the Federation Registration Entity includes metadata values in Subordinate Statements, these values **SHOULD** be limited to fixing descriptive Entity metadata that was controlled during registration.
 Typically, such values include display names or organizational affiliation.
 Constraining other metadata values is the responsibility of the Trust Anchor, see (#controlling_metadata_for_subordinates).

-An Intermediate Entity acting as a Federation Registration Entity and compliant with this profile **MUST** expose a subordinate listing endpoint as defined in [@!OpenID.Registration, section 8.2].
+An Intermediate Entity acting as a Federation Registration Entity and compliant with this profile **MUST** expose a subordinate listing endpoint as defined in [@!OpenID.Federation, section 8.2].

 ## Use of Registration Policies {#use_of_registration_policies}